weaveworks/weave/site/using-weave/awsvpc.md

 }
 ```

-Your Security Group must allow network traffic between instances: you
+Secondly, enable your Security Group to allow network traffic between instances:
-must open TCP port 6783 which Weave Net uses to manage the network,
+you must open TCP port 6783 which is the port that Weave Net uses to manage the network.
-and you must allow any ports which your own containers use.
-Remember:
+You must also allow any ports which your own containers use.

-there is no network overlay in this mode so IP packets with container
+>>**Remember:**there is no network overlay in this mode, and so, IP packets with container
 addresses will flow over the AWS network unmodified.

-Also, you must disable the "Source/Destination check" on each machine,
-because Weave will be operating with IP addresses outside of the range
+Also, since Weave will be operating with IP addresses outside of the
-allocated by Amazon.
+range allocatd by Amazon, you must disable "Source/Destination check" on each machine.

-###Using AWS-VPC mode
+###Using AWS-VPC Mode

-Launch Weave Net, adding the `--awsvpc` flag:
+Launch Weave Net with the `--awsvpc` flag:

     $ weave launch --awsvpc [other hosts]

-You still need to supply the names or IP addresses of other hosts in
+ >>Note: You will still need to supply the names or IP addresses of other hosts in
 your cluster.

-###Limitations
+###Present Limitations

 - AWS-VPC mode does not inter-operate with other Weave Net modes; it
   is all or nothing.
 In this mode, all hosts in a cluster must be AWS
   instances.
-We hope to ease this limitation in future.
+(We hope to ease this limitation in future.)
 - The AWS network does not support multicast.
 - The number of hosts in a cluster is limited by the maximum size of
   your AWS route table.
 This is limited to 50 entries though you
   can request an increase to 100 by contacting Amazon.
-- All your containers must be on the same network, with no subnet
+- All of your containers must be on the same network, with no subnet
   isolation.
-We hope to ease this limitation in future.
+(We hope to ease this limitation in future.)

 ###Packet size (MTU)

 The Maximum Transmission Unit, or MTU, is the technical term for the
 limit on how big a single packet can be on the network.
 Weave Net
-defaults to 1410 bytes which works across almost all networks, but you
+defaults to 1410 bytes.
+This default works across almost all networks, but for better
-can set a larger size for better performance.
+performance you can set it to a larger MTU size.

-The AWS network supports packets of 9000 bytes, so in AWS-VPC mode you
+The AWS network supports packets of up to 9000 bytes.

-can run:
+In AWS-VPC mode you can run the following:

     $ WEAVE_MTU=9000 weave launch --awsvpc host2 host3